The Amarna Letters: Proof of Israel’s Invasion of Canaan?

 Osama Shukir Muhammed Amin FRCP(Glasg)

 If these were indeed the biblical Israelites, why didn’t the Canaanite leaders simply use this term?
 Actually, the collective noun Hebrews is used more often in the Bible to this point than the term Israelites.
 The term Hebrews, or one of its related forms, is used 22 times—compared with just twice for “Israelites.”
 (The literal terminology most commonly used in the Bible is the longer title “children of Israel.”
-That the Canaanites preferred “Hebrews” over “children of Israel” is hardly surprising.)
+That the Canaanites would prefer “Hebrews” over “children of Israel” is hardly surprising.)

 Amarna letter EA 153 from Abimilku (Abimelech) of Tyre